Extensive excavations in Wadi Halfa, in Sudan,1 lead to the discovery of what is arguably the oldest

 shape.
 The habit for burying in circular pits continues throughout

-Nubia's ancient history starting from that of Kerma, disappearing
+Sudan's ancient history starting from that of Kerma, disappearing

 in the Napatan and Merioitic period, and re-appearing in the

-are contracted, but on their sides.
+were found contracted; however, on their sides.
 Differences in material goods

 assert the accuracy of the assumption.
 Pillows and mats, fragments